 Escort Passport 9500ci radar antenna and laser-jamming transceivers mount in the grille area.
 Only tiny cockpit-mounted display and control modules are visible.

 This Escort tops the lineup in remote models.
 (The Escort Passport 8500ci Plus offers fewer features, costs far less and has somewhat less performance.)

 All operations are handled by a thumb-sized surface-mounted control unit.
 It's backlit, making the important buttons easy to find and use at night.
 The power switch is tough to find and tougher to operate.
-Fortunately it's designed to power-up when the car is started and shuts off automatically as well.
+Fortunately, the system powers-up when the car is started and shuts off automatically as well.

 A small LED display shows operating mode and other vital information.
 I mounted it on the lower edge

 of the instrument cluster, midway between the tach and speedo, making it easy to check at a glance.
 For an even

-lower-profile installation, a multi-color LED can be mounted in the instrument cluster, replacing the display.
+lower-profile installation, a bi-color LED can be mounted in the instrument cluster, replacing the display.
 The K40

 Caliber offers the same option although its LED is a single color.

 Installing the Passport 9500CI in my car took eight hours.
 That included time spent

 fabricating and painting two mounting brackets for the front jammers, as the factory jobs were less than ideal for the

 miniscule mounting area offered by my mail box-sized Honda.

 In contrast, it took 6.5 hours to install the K40 Calibre and its single front laser jammer, 45 minutes of that time